komjaur/runescape-clone-study-js-html-css-web/README.md

 A very simple skill system is implemented in `RunescapeWebGame/js/main.js`.
 Click the **Train Attack** button on the web page to gain experience and watch the Attack level increase.

+## Combat & Inventory Demo

+The page also demonstrates a very small combat loop written in an object oriented style.
+Click **Attack Enemy** to fight a goblin.
+When the goblin is defeated it drops an item that appears in your inventory display.

 ## Skill Categories

 ### Combat & Survival